Disc0rdantMel0dy/FellowshipRTFM/docs/dungeons/sandbox.md

-# Sandbox

 ??? note "Hello Tanks"
-    - If you can expand this, details is working.
+    - Works if you can expand this.
-{ .role-tank }
+{: .role-tank }

 ??? note "Hello Healers"
-    - This color + collapse proves attr_list is working too.
+    - Colored + collapsible.
-{ .role-healer }
+{: .role-healer }

 ??? note "Hello DPS"
-    - This is the one that failed before with inline class.
+    - This was the one failing.
-{ .role-dps }
+{: .role-dps }

 ??? note "Hello Everyone"
-    - Should collapse and be purple.
+    - Purple block.
-{ .role-every }
+{: .role-every }